vectorgrp/XCPlite/README.md

-# XCPlite V2
+# XCPlite V3

 Copyright 2021 Vector Informatik GmbH

 Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (1000 lines of code in XCPlite.c).

-Demos for Linux and Windows (Winsock and XL-API V3 (VN5xxx) with simple buildin UDP stack)
+Supports Linux 32/64 Bit and Windows 32/64 Bit
+Posix and Windows Sockets or Vector VN5xxx automotive Ethernet devices 100-Base-T1 or 1000-Base-T1 BroadrReach, XL-API V3 network based access

-List of restrictions compared to Vectors xcpBasic and xcpProf in source file xcpLite.c.
+List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Optimized for XCP on Ethernet (UDP), thread safe, minimal thread lock and zero copy data acquisition.
+Supports only XCP on Ethernet
+Thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.

-Achieves up to 80 MByte/s throughput on a Raspberry Pi 4, more than 100 MByte/s on a PC (option -jumbo).
-3% single thread raspi cpu time in event copy routine for 40MByte/s transfer rate.
+Achieves 40 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled) with 3% cpu time in event copy routine
-1us measurement timestamp resolution.

-No A2L (ASAP2 ECU description) required.
+Quick start with no A2L (ASAP2 ECU description) required.
-A A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP (option -a2l).
+An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP).

 C and C++ measurement demo variables and code example in ecu.c and ecupp.cpp.
 Demo how to measure global variables and dynamic instances of structs and classes.

-## Code instrumentation:
+## Code instrumentation for measurement:

 Only simple code instrumentation needed for event triggering and data copy, event definition and data object definition.